 1. Apply early

-A funding application is a lot of work, and you're not guaranteed to be successful.
+A funding application is a lot of work, and you’re not guaranteed to be successful.
 However, you can improve your chance of receiving funding by applying to several funding bodies simultaneously.
-Some funding applications will ask if you are applying with the same project elsewhere, but it shouldn't be a problem to say yes.
+Some funding applications will ask if you are applying with the same project elsewhere, but it shouldn’t be a problem to say yes.
 If these simultaneously submitted proposals are forbidden by the funder you’re applying to, they will say so on their website.

-5. Prepare a budget
+6. Prepare a budget for your project

 7. Show the social relevance of your proposed research